colepeters/dotfiles/README.md

 You should now be able to open a new shell session and have everything be not horrible and hopefully cooler and ready to go.

 ## Credits
-The dotfiles are managed with [rcm by Thoughtbot](https://github.com/thoughtbot/rcm), which is an awesome, lightweight tool for keeping dotfiles synced and organised.
+Managed with [rcm by Thoughtbot](https://github.com/thoughtbot/rcm), which is an awesome, lightweight tool for keeping dotfiles synced and organised.

+A ton of my Neovim setup was sourced from [LunarVim](https://github.com/LunarVim), via [an excellent YouTue playlist](https://www.youtube.com/playlist?list=PLhoH5vyxr6Qq41NFL4GvhFp-WLd5xzIzZ).

 Some Zsh and Git configurations have been borrowed from the [YADR dotfiles](https://github.com/skwp/dotfiles) repository.